SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ![](Case_Study_2_files/figure-html/histogram_statistics-2.png)<!-- -->

 ##### 5. Presented below is a table of the number count of the participants in the survey by genders.If there are blanks in gender data, they will be assigned NA.
-Therefore the table will have females, males and NA.
+Therefore the gender column in the table will have females, males and NA.

 ```r
 frequencyOfRespondantsByGender <- as.data.frame(table(cleaned_data$Gender))